 - Cats become quiet, feverish and stop eating

 - An abscess forms and now you really need a vet

 I know from bitter experience how much it hurts.

 The most important thing to know about cat fight wounds is that here are two ways to treat them.

-- A quick and easy trip to the vet.
-When you first notice your cat has been injured, most of the time just pain relief and antibiotics will fix them.
+- A quick and easy trip to the vet when you first notice your cat has been injured, for pain relief and antibiotics

 Of course, not every cat fight wound is detectable so even good cat owners will get caught out at times by an abscess.

 Here’s what we strongly advise you do after your cat has been in a fight

 - Update or start FIV vaccination for at-risk cats